 Our dogs do so much for us.
 They can be our closest companions for years, asking for nothing in return, accompanying us through moves to new cities, new partners, joy and grief.
-There is suggested evidence that dogs have been kept as pets since Paleolithic times, due to paintings and carvings that archeologists have found in ancient campsites and tombs.
-In ancient Egypt, dogs are even depicted in scenes of family life accompanying their masters and sitting underneath their thrones (https://www.britannica.com/).
+Archaeologists have found paintings and carvings in ancient campsites and tombs that suggest dogs have been kept as pets since Paleolithic times.
+These days, it’s more common than ever to walk down the street and see all kinds of dogs strutting on their leash.
+Now with CBD oil widely adopted as a natural supplement, is CBD oil for dogs catching on?

 A common question veterinarians receive is how much CBD oil should I give my pet?
 CBD dosage for dogs can vary depending on the size and weight, and often requires a bit of trial and error.
 It’s best to start with a low dose, and see how your dog reacts.
 CBD can be administered in either a treat or an oil, depending on your dog’s needs.
 Make sure to never give your pup raw, unprocessed cannabis, which is highly toxic, and keep CBD treats locked away to be sure your pet receives proper dosage (a dog that finds a stash of CBD treats will probably eat more than they should).

 Let’s celebrate all that our furry friends do for us by nourishing them in every way we know how.
-Besides fresh food, long walks, and extra cuddles, CBD treats and oil can be a wonderful way to show our pets how much we care.
+Besides fresh food, long walks, and extra cuddles, CBD treats for pets can be a wonderful way to show our pets how much we care.